 While in gravity casting this process isn’t automated, in pressure die casting it is.
 However, this also means there’s less design flexibility.
-Pressure die casting is suited to high production rates and can be performed at a low cost per unit.
-Casts manufactured with this process are known for their great dimensional accuracy and smooth surface finish; also, the walls can be cast with thicknesses below 3mm and a very fine surface finish can be accomplished.
+This process is suited to high production rates and can be performed at a low cost per unit.
+Casts manufactured with the process are known for their great dimensional accuracy and smooth surface finish; also, the walls can be cast with thicknesses below 3mm and a very fine surface finish can be accomplished.

-It’s also ideal for stable designs, which can be obtained with 3D CAD modelling, with high volume requirements – this is because pressure die casting tooling is automated, often incorporating complex internal water cooling, which tends to be expensive.
+It’s also ideal for stable designs, which can be obtained with 3D CAD modelling, with high volume requirements and rapid casting prototyping– this is because tooling is automated, often incorporating complex internal water cooling, which tends to be expensive.
 However, it does offer very low part costs due to the high level of automation as well.

 Gravity Die Casting